 On this beautiful morning, there was no better place to be than standing near the cliff edge along the Benwee Head Loop marvelling at the majesty of the walls of vertical cliffs; shorn-off mountains dropping 255 metres into the depths of the North Atlantic.

-At the end of a narrow heathery promontory above Portacloy, work appears to be underway to rebuild the World War 11 lookout post.
+At the end of a narrow heathery promontory above Portacloy, work appears to be underway to rebuild the World War 11 lookout post where coastwatchers kept guard during the Battle of the Atlantic.
 It was here that local volunteers once looked skywards to see Allied warplanes fly out into the Atlantic to protect convoys of vital supplies from North America to the UK.
 The warplanes played a deadly game of cat and mouse with German U-boats off the Mayo coast.
 Many German submariners and brave British sailors lost their lives off North and West Mayo during the Second World War.

 The lookout post got me thinking about a chance meeting I had some years ago, on a visit to the English city of Bath, with a most interesting gentleman, a former World War 11 pilot, who flew one of the RAF seaplanes from the flying-boat base at Castle Archdale on Lower Lough Erne.
 His missions took him far out into the North Atlantic in search of U-boats.
 And over 60 years later, he could still vividly recall the spectacular beauty of the North Mayo coastline.
 After the war, he told me how he studied aeronautical engineering and went to work for the legendary aviation tycoon, Howard Hughes, in Los Angeles.
 What an eventful life!